Slvijay03/Data-Visualization/README.md

 # weather_visualization

+**Description**
      Simple visualization of weather dataset using python libraries (such as seaborn, pandas, etc..)

+**NOTE**
      *Take a glance of what the functions are really mean before starting your plot*

+Case 1:
-# Following are some of the functions used to represent the weather dataset:
+ Following are some of the functions used to represent the weather dataset:

   1. displot - Used to visualize **continous dataset**.
 Only one column can be executed at a time.
   2. jointplot(bivariate function) - Helps to visualize 2 column data in a single plot.